 Maintaining acceptable levels of non-interest expenses and operating efficiency are key performance indicators for the Corporation in its strategic initiatives.
 The financial services industry uses the efficiency ratio (total non-interest expense as a percentage of the aggregate of fully-tax equivalent net interest income and non-interest income) as a key indicator of performance.
-For the quarter ended March 31, 2022, the Corporation's efficiency ratio was 72.95%, compared to 62.51% for the same period of 2021.
+For the quarter ended June 30, 2022, the Corporation's efficiency ratio was 76.77%, compared to 73.19% for the same period of 2021.
+For the six months ended June 30, 2022 the Corporation's efficiency ratio was 74.83% compared to 67.42% for the same period of 2021.
 A lower efficiency ratio generally indicates that a bank is spending less to generate every dollar of income.
+The increase in the efficiency ratio between the quarter and year-to-date periods is due to the significant reduction in residential mortgage activity, which has reduced non-interest income at a faster pace than non-interest expenses.